 "I don’t know how to work through the pain of divorce quickly."

-You would miss the process of character development and, the way hope and strength will grow slowly back into your life.
+There is no way to go through it more quickly.
+But as you do go through this process, your will experience character development and see hope and strength return slowly into your life.
 This will build a stronger foundation in your life and in your spirit.
 You can discover new blessings, new treasures, and even a new you – if you determine to make an effort each day.
-God bless you!

 Need hope and encouragement today?
 Issuesiface.com offers free and confidential mentors.
 You don't have to face this alone.
 Just fill out the form in the "Connect" tab below.
 You can use your real name or a fake one.
 It's up to you.